Happier @ Work

 What are these important, but not urgent leadership practices?
 They are the CARE Keys:

-Most leaders understand that consistent communication, actions, recognition, and encouragement improve employee engagement.
-Although these leadership skills are difficult to measure, they are the keys that make team members feel valued, included, and engaged on an ongoing basis.
+Most leaders understand that consistent communication, activities, recognition, and encouragement improve employee engagement.
+Although these leadership best practices are difficult to measure, they are the keys that make team members feel valued, included, and engaged on an ongoing basis.

-Improved employee experiences increases employee retention or the expense of replacing employees.
-Consider:
+Positive employee experiences increase employee retention and lower the expense of replacing employees.

 Frontline managers are the key to improving the employee experience.
 Consider: